 Bring the Facts

-In order to be a persuasive speaker, you’ve got to why you believe what you believe — so come to dinner with a cornucopia of knowledge about the abortion issue in order to answer your relatives’ questions or respond to falsehoods.
+In order to be a persuasive speaker, you’ve got to know why you believe what you believe — so come to dinner with a cornucopia of knowledge about the abortion issue in order to answer your relatives’ questions or respond to falsehoods.

 Here are a few resources for brushing up on things you should know: